 Other chemical toxins that contribute to lupus and worsen inflammation include trichloroethylene (found in unfiltered water and sometimes dust), endocrine disruptors, and chemicals from household or beauty products, such as paints, hair products and dyes.

 4. Staying Active

-Exercise is important for people with lupus because it helps keep joints flexible, makes the heart and lungs stronger, helps raise immune function, and control stress, as well as managing weight, which can also be an issue for lupus patients.
-(24) Since many people with lupus experience muscle and joint pains on top of intense fatigue, low-impact activities like walking, cycling, swimming, yoga, dancing, water aerobics and Pilates are all good choices for activities.
+Exercise is important for people with lupus because it helps keep joints flexible, makes the heart and lungs stronger, helps raise immune function and control stress, as well as helps manage weight, which can also be an issue for lupus patients.
+(25) Since many people with lupus experience muscle and joint pains on top of intense fatigue, low-impact activities like walking, cycling, swimming, yoga, dancing, water aerobics and Pilates are all good choices for activities.

 5. Protecting Your Skin

 Lupus can be triggered by sun exposure and also causes skin to become extra fragile and vulnerable to burns and sun damage.
 Make sure to protect your skin from sunburns by staying out of the sun during the brightest hours of the day, using nontoxic sunscreen with a sun protection factor of 50 or higher, wearing sunglasses, and wearing a hat.
 Natural products should also be used on the skin that won’t worsen inflammation and irritation, instead of beauty products with synthetic ingredients and chemicals.
 (26)